LinkGeoML/LGM-Interlinking/README.rst

 LGM-Interlinking
 ================

-This Python code implements and evaluates the proposed LinkGeoML models for Toponym Interlinking.
+This Python code implements and evaluates the proposed LinkGeoML models for Toponym classification-based interlinking.
+In this setting, we consider the names of the toponyms as the only source of information that can be used to decide whether two toponyms refer to the same real-world entity.
+Specifically, we build a meta-similarity function, called *LGM-Sim*, that takes into account and incorporates within its processing steps the specificities of toponym names.
+Consequently, we derive training features from **LGM-Sim** that are used in various classification models.
+The proposed method and its derived features are robust enough to handle variations in the distribution of toponyms and demonstrate a significant increase in interlinking accuracy compared to baseline models widely used in the literature.
+Indicatively, we succeed a 85.6% accuracy with the Gradient Boosting Trees classifier compared to the best baseline model that achieves accuracy of 78.6% with Random Forests.

 The *data* folder contains the train datasets, which are used to build the classifiers, and files containing frequent terms, extracted from train datasets.
 For evaluation, we used the dataset from the `Toponym-Matching <https://github.com/ruipds/Toponym-Matching>`_ work (see `Setup procedure`_).